 OVERVIEW: This panel will debate the evidence requirements for informing VA decisions by setting and device categories, with a focus on medical devices that do not achieve incremental reimbursement.

-Fill out the form below and download the presentation.
-Schedule a meeting to talk with our experts.
+Download the presentation or Schedule a meeting to talk with our experts.

 Nicole directs U.S. and global projects to support multi-stakeholder medical device adoption and reimbursement.
 Nicole has more than 20 years of experience in health economics and research methods within academic, industry, and consulting roles.…